braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/census.md

 ## Supported Sync Behaviors in Census

-As of September 2020, Census supports syncing your data to the __User__ object in Braze.
+Census supports syncing your data to both the user and event object in Braze.
+To learn more about this integration and Census syncing behaviors, visit the [Census documentation](https://docs.getcensus.com/destinations/braze).

 [1]: https://www.getcensus.com/
 [2]: {{site.baseurl}}/developer_guide/rest_api/basics/#endpoints)